Note to a bewildered younger autistic friend, corrected by a teacher for being…

 It is so HARD to find our autistic joy.
 Everything and everyone in this society… including family, friends, teachers, bosses, doctors, priests, therapists…

-Have been taught… from birth… precisely the wrong cultural messages to help US thrive.
+Every one has been taught… from birth… precisely the wrong cultural messages to help US autists thrive.

 With obvious rare exceptions.
 Please excuse my dramatic hyperbole.
 (Okay, okay… so this autistic grandpa has been known to exaggerate from time to time…)

-We CAN’T bark like dogs… and engage in disgusting rituals… and go out and play with all the other dogs…
+But we CAN’T bark like dogs… and go out and play with the other dogs… and engage in all their disgusting rituals…

 Just so they’ll like us.
 Or to make our parents happy…